Signs of an abusive relationship

 Read more about the different types of abuse.

 Below are signs of an abusive relationship.
 These behaviours are typical of the jealousy, possessiveness, put downs, threats and violence that occur in domestic violence and abusive relationships.
-A woman may be experiencing abuse if a man in her life:
+Someone may be experiencing an abusive relationship if the below are occurring.

 - unfairly and regularly accuses her of flirting or being unfaithful